uma-pi1/desq/README.md

 mvn clean package -DskipTests
 ```

-### Build without Apache Spark Dependency (optional)

-Building DESQ with `mvn clean package -DskipTests -Pprovided` will build a `desq-<releasedate>-jar-with-dependencies.jar` that does not contain the dependency to Apache Spark.
-This option might be interesting if you plan to deploy the build on a cluster in which Apache Spark is already available in the classpath as the resulting build size is reduced significantly.
+Optional: Building DESQ with `mvn clean package -DskipTests -Pprovided` builds the `desq-<branch>-<releasedate>-spark.jar` that does not contain the Apache Spark dependency.

 ## References